How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 I cannot decide between the B.S. in Environmental Biology-Zoology and the B.S. in Zoology.

-Which Zoology degrees offer concentrations?
+Which Department of Integrative Biology degrees offer concentrations?

-Only the B.S.
-Zoology degree includes concentrations.
+Only the Bachelor of Science in Zoology Degree includes transcriptable concentrations.

 Will my B.S. in Zoology concentration be printed on my diploma?